Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: The Proposed Method

 \subsection{Analysis of Ratio Matching}

-\textbf{Time-intensive computations.} According to Eq. (\ref{Eq:rm_final_loss}), for a given training sample $\boldsymbol{x}$, we have to compute the energies for all $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$.
-In other words, we have $\mathcal{O}(d)$ evaluations of the energy function for each training sample.
+\textbf{Time-intensive computations.} Based on Eq. (\ref{Eq:rm_final_loss}), for a sample $\boldsymbol{x}$, we have to compute the energies for all $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$.
+This needs $\mathcal{O}(d)$ evaluations of the energy function for each training sample.
 This is computationally intensive, especially when the data dimension $d$ is large.

-\textbf{Excessive memory usages.} Besides the expensive computation, the memory usage of ratio matching is another limitation that cannot be ignored, especially when we learn the energy function using modern GPUs with limited memory.
+\textbf{Excessive memory usages.} The memory usage of ratio matching is another limitation that cannot be ignored, especially when we learn the energy function using modern GPUs with limited memory.
 As shown in Eq. (\ref{Eq:rm_final_loss}), the objective function consists of $d$ terms for each training sample.
 When we do backpropagation, computing the gradient of the objective function \emph{w.r.t.} the learnable parameters of the energy function is required.
 Therefore, in order to compute such gradient, we have to store the whole computational graph and the intermediate tensors for all of the $d$ terms, thereby leading to excessive memory usages especially if the data dimension $d$ is large.
-Hence, it is challenging to learn EBMs with ratio matching on modern devices, such as GPUs, for high-dimensional discrete data.